Tani Oluwaseyi: Club career

+Semi-professional

 In 2021, Oluwaseyi appeared for local side Manhattan SC in the USL League Two, where he scored a single goal during his two appearances.
-He also played with New York Pancyprian-Freedoms, who compete in the fifth-tier EPSL.
+He also played with New York Pancyprian-Freedoms, who compete in the fourth-tier EPSL.
 He was also named on the roster for NPSL side FC Golden State, but didn't make an appearance.

 Minnesota United

 In January 2022, it was announced Oluwaseyi would be available in the 2022 MLS SuperDraft.

 On January 11, he was selected 17th overall by Minnesota United.
 On February 25, Oluwaseyi signed a one-year deal with Minnesota.
 During the 2022 season, he spent time with Minnesota United 2 in MLS Next Pro.
 In November 2022 Minnesota announced they had exercised Oluwaseyi's contract option, keeping him at the club through 2023.

 In April 2023, he was loaned to USL Championship side San Antonio FC for the remainder of the 2023 season.
-In his debut for San Antonio on May 7, Oluwaseyi scored the game-winning goal in a 2-1 victory over the Las Vegas Lights.
-On May 14, he scored a hat-trick against the Charleston Battery in a 7-0 victory.
-On July 7, Oluwaseyi got his second hat-trick against Memphis 901 in a 4-0 victory.
-Three weeks later on July 29, he would score four goals against Hartford Athletic in a 5-2 win, reaching 13 goals on the season and breaking San Antonio's single season scoring record.
+In his debut for San Antonio on May 7, Oluwaseyi scored the game-winning goal in a 2–1 victory over the Las Vegas Lights.
+On May 14, he scored a hat-trick against the Charleston Battery in a 7–0 victory.
+On July 7, Oluwaseyi got his second hat-trick against Memphis 901 in a 4–0 victory.
+Three weeks later on July 29, he would score four goals against Hartford Athletic in a 5–2 win, reaching 13 goals on the season and breaking San Antonio's single season scoring record.

-On March 2, 2024, Oluwaseyi scored his first MLS goal, a stoppage-time equalizer as Minnesota United drew the Columbus Crew 1-1.
+On March 2, 2024, Oluwaseyi scored his first MLS goal, a stoppage-time equalizer as Minnesota United drew the Columbus Crew 1–1.
 After scoring 8 goals and 6 assists in the 2024 season, Oluwaseyi would be signed to a contract extension through the 2027 season, with a club option for 2028.

 Villarreal

 On August 29, 2025, Spanish side Villarreal announced they had acquired Oluwaseyi from Minnesota, with the forward signing a deal until 2030.
-He made his debut for the club on August 31, coming on as a substitute against Celta in an eventual 1-1 draw.
-He scored his first La Liga goal for Villareal on September 23, 2025 against Sevilla, 3 days after earning his first assist for the club.
+He made his debut for the club on August 31, coming on as a substitute against Celta in an eventual 1–1 draw.
+He scored his first La Liga goal for Villarreal on September 23, 2025, against Sevilla, three days after earning his first assist for the club.